Memory Garden

 The roads of life are sweeter, shared

-Each day a new road meant for two
+Each day a road with paths for two

 Should you go first and I remain

-Walk slow – I’ll catch up with you
+Walk slow, until I catch up with you.

 I’ll carry on in our memory garden